5T33Z0/Lenovo-T530-Hackintosh-OpenCore/ACPI/Enable_XCPM/README.md

 So that's exactly what we are going to do: re-enable `XCPM` with a kernel patch, 2 kernel quirks and a modified `SSDT-XCPM.aml` or `SSDT-PLUG.aml` to use the `X86PlatformPlugin` (i.e. setting Plugin Type to `1`).

+**NOTES:**

-**NOTE:** Enabling `X86PlatformPlugin` for Ivy Bridge CPUs is not recommended – in my experience the CPU performance is worse than using the legacy plugin.
+- Enabling `X86PlatformPlugin` for Ivy Bridge CPUs is not recommended – in my experience the CPU performance is worse than using the legacy plugin.
 This guide only exists to show you that you *can* re-enable it – not that you *should* do it!
-But when using macOS Monterey and newer it's mandatory since Apple dropped the ACPI_SMC_PlatformPlugin which took care of CPU Power Management on Ivy Bridge and older.
+- In macOS Ventura you need to force-ebnable `XCPM` because Apple removed the actual binary from the `ACPI_SMC_PlatformPlugin` kext so selecting Plugin-Type `0` no longer works.
+However, if you can disable CFG Lock in BIOS, you can re-inject the necessary kexts for re-enabling ACPI CPU Power Management.
+But this only works if CFG Lock is disabled, otherwise the system crashes on boot.

 ## Requirements: